hamodyk/Corsair-Ambience/README.md

 - [Libcurl](https://github.com/curl/curl) - for using http requests get the latest version of the app from Github
 - [JSON for modern C++](https://github.com/nlohmann/json) - for parsing curl's http response as json and extracting the latest version
 - [SimpleINI](https://github.com/brofield/simpleini) - for the parsing the settings file
+- [DXGI Capture Sample](https://github.com/pgurenko/DXGICaptureSample) - for using DXGI API instead of GDI to capture the screen

 # Donations
 If you enjoy this application and would like to support its development, here's my: